SaamiAbbasKhan/sustainability-carbon-clash/README.md

 * Authentication screens and onboarding flows are implemented; full backend authentication and authorization are still being integrated.
 * Certain sustainability calculations, progression systems, and environmental simulations are simplified for demonstration purposes.
-* The AI Sustainability Coach requires a valid Gemini API Key to provide personalized recommendations and environmental insights.
 * For the best experience, click the **Reset Data** button before exploring the platform, as some sections may contain pre-populated demonstration data used during development and testing.

 ---